 In 1935 Mussolini appointed Ciano as Minister of Propaganda.
 The following year he became Minister of Foreign Affairs.
 Ciano was put in command of a bomber squadron and flew on several missions during the war against Ethiopia (1935-36).

+Benito Mussolini followed Ciano's advice to keep out of the Second World War until the fall of France in May, 1940.
 In 1942 Ciano became increasingly dissatisfied with the way Benito Mussolini was running the country.
 After a series of heated arguments with Mussolini, Ciano resigned as foreign minister in February, 1943.

-Ciano remained a member of the Fascist Grand Council and argued that Italy should sign a separate peace with the Allies.
+Galeazzo Ciano remained a member of the Fascist Grand Council and argued that Italy should sign a separate peace with the Allies.
 He also voted for Mussolini to be replaced by Pietro Badoglio.

 Ciano left Rome after Mussolini's was overthrown but he was captured by the German Army.
 On the orders of Benito Mussolini Ciano was given a mock trial and was sentenced to a "traitors" death - being shot in the back while tied to a chair on 11th January, 1944.

 A very hostile speech from Eden.
 It was only to be expected.
 He can't reconcile himself to his loss of face over Abyssinia and is trying to land us a kick in the shins.
 I have drafted Informazione Diplomatica which is a good reply.
 An even better reply will be the signing on Saturday of the Tripartite Pact, anti-Communist in theory but in fact unmistakably anti-British.

 The farewell between Hitler and Mussolini at the station was very affectionate.
 Both men were moved.
 The Duce said: "Henceforth no force will be able to separate us."
 Hitler's eyes were full of tears.